12th Annual Goodwin Directors Forum

-At this year’s forum, we took an inside-out look at the ever changing landscape of public company boardrooms.
+At the 2017 forum, we took an inside-out look at the ever changing landscape of public company boardrooms.
 Have you noticed that the person sitting next to you in the boardroom is Joanne not Joe?
 Have you been discussing things at board meetings like how cars can talk to washing machines or whether legalized gambling or marijuana may present a business opportunity?
 Has your board recently encountered a crisis situation as a result of a Tweet that went viral?
 One thing is for sure, this is not your father’s boardroom.

 See the complete 2017 program agenda.

 Learn about our 2017 program faculty.